 Blocking for improving the performance of memory hierarchies has been a subject of research for the last few decades.
-Early papers focused on blocking to improve paging performance [McC69, AKL79], but recent work has focused more narrowly on improving cache performance [GJG88, WoL91, Por89, FST91].
-Techniques similar to blocking have also been effectively applied to improvement of reuse in registers [CCK90].
+Early papers focused on blocking to improve paging performance [9, 10], but recent work has focused more narrowly on improving cache performance [2, 5, 4, 6].
+Techniques similar to blocking have also been effectively applied to improvement of reuse in registers [1].
 Most of these methods deal with one level of the memory hierarchy only, although the cache and register techniques can be effectively composed.
-A recent paper by Navarro et al. examines the effectiveness of multi-level blocking techniques on dense linear algebra [NGH96] and a paper by Kodukula et al. presents a data-centric blocking algorithm that can be effectively applied to multi-level hierarchies [KAP97].
+A recent paper by Navarro et al. examines the effectiveness of multi-level blocking techniques on dense linear algebra [11] and a paper by Kodukula et al. presents a data-centric blocking algorithm that can be effectively applied to multi-level hierarchies [12].

 The principal strategy for improving bandwidth utilization for regular problems, aside from blocking for reuse, has been to transform the program to increase spatial locality.
 Loop interchange is a standard approach to achieving stride-1 access in regular computations.
-This transformation has been specifically studied in the context of memory hierarchy improvement by a number of researchers [AlK84, MCT96].
+This transformation has been specifically studied in the context of memory hierarchy improvement by a number of researchers [13, 14].

 As described earlier, data reordering can be used to reduce bandwidth requirements of irregular applications.
-Ding and Kennedy [DiK99] explored compiler and run-time support for a class of run-time data reordering techniques.
-They examine an access sequence and use it to reorder data to increase spatial locality as the access sequence is traversed.
+Ding and Kennedy [15] explored compiler and run-time support for a class of run-time data reordering techniques.
+They examine an access sequence and use it to greedily reorder data aiming to increase spatial locality as the access sequence is traversed.
 They consider only a very limited form of computation reordering in their work.
 Namely, for computations expressed in terms of an access sequence composed of tuples of particles or objects, they apply a grouping transformation to order tuples in the sequence to consider all interactions involving one object before moving to the next.
-This work did not specifically consider multi-level memory hierarchies although it did propose a strategy for grouping information about data elements to increase spatial locality, which has the side effect of improving TLB performance.
+Das et al. [16] applied this same computation reordering in an unstructured mesh application.
+Ding and Kennedy [15] did not specifically consider reordering for multi-level memory hierarchies although they proposed a strategy for grouping information about data elements to increase spatial locality, which has the side effect of improving TLB performance.
 In our work, we applied this grouping strategy before taking baseline performance measurements.
-Also, we evaluate Ding and Kennedy's best strategy, first-touch reordering, along with other strategies.
+Also, we evaluate Ding and Kennedy's dynamic strategy, first-touch reordering, along with other strategies.

 In recent years, space-filling curves have been used for managing locality for both regular and irregular applications.
 A space-filling curve for some finite space of d dimensions ($d \ge 2$) is a continuous, non-smooth curve that passes arbitrarily close to every point.
 Each point in a d-dimensional space can be mapped to the nearest position along a 1-dimensional space-filling curve by applying a sequence of bit-level logical operations to its d-dimensional coordinates.
 A Hilbert space-filling curve is one such mapping.
-Figure 2 shows a fifth-order Hilbert curve in two dimensional space are typically close along the curve.
-In particular, the successor of any point along the curve is one of its adjacent neighbors along one of the coordinate dimensional.
+Figure 2 shows a fifth-order Hilbert curve in two dimensions.
+An important property of this curve, is that its recursive structure preserves locality: points close in the original multi-dimensional space are typically close along the curve.
+In particular, the successor of any point along the curve is one of its adjacent neighbors along one of the coordinate dimensions.1 Figure 3 shows a Morton curve.
+Like a Hilbert curve, a Morton curve also has a recursive structure; however, lattice points along a Morton curve are not always adjacent neighbors, which results in a slightly lower degree of locality.
+Morton curves are popular because they are simple to compute: a point's position along the curve is determined by a bitwise interleaving of its coordinates.